top of page

 The Doppler effect is caused by the relative motion between an object emitting waves and the observer.
 I have a go at recreating this effect myself and also show you some of the equations and why this effect is important in Physics

-WJEC, Eduqas, Edexcel
+WJEC, Eduqas, Edexcel, CIE

 Polarisation of Waves